Find the best fabric for your handkerchief.

 Cotton Jersey is a little like blowing your nose in your hoody—odd & stretchy—and a little strange because of the different feel between both faces of the fabric—but not unpleasant.
 Knitted rather than woven, it can be stretched easily.
 Watch out for cotton blends—jersey isn’t always 100% cotton.
 We recommend this type of fabric for a comforting hanky—but not necessarily one you’d like to show off… Not unlike your lounging wear!

 Again—not the most instinctive fabric for your handkerchief because of its fluffy feel, but we give it extra points for softness.
-If you’re wondering what flannel feels like—think Christmas pyjamas or movie blanket.
+If you’re wondering what a flannel handkerchief feels like—think Christmas pyjamas or movie blanket.
 Flannel is definitely a cool fabric to try out if you’ve got a mean cold or debilitating allergies.
 Your irritated nose just might enjoy the extra comfort!

 Bamboo is the most absorbent fabric out there.
 On the downside, it’s also much thicker and some say it’s a little more fragile although in our experience, that hasn’t been the case.
 Another perk is that bamboo doesn’t retain odours… Although snot doesn’t really tend to smell bad (!).
 Good to know about bamboo: